masongcm/gmwebsite/content/home/about.md

 +++

-I'm a Data Scientist at the Competition and Markets Authority, within the Data, Technology and Analytics (DaTA) Unit.
-I work on internal and external facing tasks, supporting the organisation to make markets work for UK consumers.
-In my academic career, I've worked on a range of topics in health and labour economics.
-I'm committed to the use of data and advanced, reproducible analytical methods to understand the world and inform policy.
+I'm a Data Scientist at Deliveroo, working within the Experimentation and Measurement team.
 You can find my Curriculum Vitae [here](files/CV_Mason_221206.pdf).